ABFT Trainers and Colleagues

 Syreeta Scott, PhD

-Syreeta Scott, PhD, completed her postdoctoral fellowship at Family Intervention Science (FIS).
-Dr Scott completed her pre-doctoral internship at Beth Israel Medical Center in New York, NY and received her PhD from Eastern Michigan University.
-Dr Scott was the Recruitment and Clinical Coordinator as well as a certified therapist for a NIMH R01 study entitled Attachment Based Family Therapy for Suicidal Adolescents.
-Dr Scott is a certified trainer for day one of the introductory workshop.
+Syreeta Scott, PhD, completed her postdoctoral fellowship at CFIS.
+Dr. Scott completed her pre-doctoral internship at Beth Israel Medical Center in New York, NY and received her PhD from Eastern Michigan University.
+Dr. Scott was the Recruitment and Clinical Coordinator as well as a certified therapist for a NIMH R01 study entitled Attachment Based Family Therapy for Suicidal Adolescents.
+Dr. Scott is a certified trainer for day one of the introductory workshop.
 She is also a certified ABFT supervisor.

 Jonathan Singer, PhD